jkrauth/labdevices/README.md

  Changes in the code will then be reflected when reimporting the labdevices package.
 No new installation necessary.

+There is also a Jupyter Notebook provided that contains some use examples and is handy for development.

 ### B) For general use

 ```console